 The recent wave of digital businesses going remote shows no sign of slowing down.
-The COVID-19 pandemic has made businesses rethink their approach to fit the idea of the remote.
-While most of us are leveraging the manifold benefits it has brought along.
-We continue to debate its long term credibility.
-Can remote working trends become revolutionary?
+The COVID-19 pandemic has made organizations rethink their approach to fit the idea of the remote.
+While most of us are leveraging the manifold advantages it has brought along, we continue to debate its long-term credibility.

-Remote working has brought along countless benefits for Skuad members.
+Remote working has brought along countless benefits for Skuad employees.
 It's a more sustainable way of working with a better work-life balance which helps retain employees.
-This keeps the overall culture very positive.
+It keeps the overall culture very positive.

 We will give you enough reasons to make you a fan of the remote culture.

 As compared to an office setting, distractions in the case of remote work are controllable.
 Studies show that 22% of millennials and "Gen Z" feel that the office setting is more distracting.
 Endless chats with co-workers, noisy vending machines, etc., are a few reasons why they prefer remote setup.

 Work from the office might prevent employees from Imposter Syndrome, but it creates its own set of challenges.
 It can be a challenging environment for the employees who focus better in silence.

 Working in a setting that you can control allows your productivity to soar by at least 20-25%!
 Working remotely, particularly from home, promotes creative thinking and greater productivity.
 Whether there’s a great view from the window or a brick wall – silence can be golden.
 It’s a win-win situation as employees can deliver projects on time and employers get quality work.

 Hire and pay talent globally, theTalk to an Expert